Combat Organization of the Socialist Revolutionary Party: Formation and ideology

 The Combat Organization was established by Grigory Gershuni in late 1901 to serve as a specialized terrorist unit for the Socialist Revolutionary Party (PSR) in the Russian Empire.
-Gershuni created the BO without formal authority from the party, using it to "roll over" the anti-terrorist opposition within the PSR.
+Gershuni created the BO without formal authority from the party, using it to "roll over" the anti-terrorist opposition.
+The core conviction behind its creation was that success in terrorist activities depended on specialized cadres dedicated exclusively to combat and operating in strictest secrecy.
+This led to such complete isolation from the rest of the party that most prominent PSR members "had absolutely no idea of what was going on in the Combat Organization", and some even doubted its existence.
+The Central Committee initially had no right to interfere in its internal affairs, and civilian PSR leaders, often personally reluctant to participate in violence, like Viktor Chernov, made no attempt to change this as long as the combatants (boeviki) brought glory to the party through sensational terrorist acts.
 This marked a departure from the structure of earlier revolutionary groups like the Narodnaya Volya (People's Will), where theoreticians, organizers, and terrorists were often the same individuals involved in all aspects of party activity.
-The PSR leadership, influenced by the prevailing revolutionary milieu that emphasized professionalism in combat work, created a small contingent of revolutionaries inside Russia "whose sole function was to prepare and carry out assassinations" with maximum separation from other party activities.

 The BO inherited its theoretical justification for terror from Narodnaya Volya, which viewed it as a legitimate tactic for an isolated revolutionary elite to destabilize the regime and demonstrate a path to struggle.
 The PSR's justification, articulated by Gershuni, was that in the face of Tsarist oppression, "we, the conscious minority, hold it to be not only our right but our holy duty...to answer violence with violence".
 The BO's terror was designed to be personal—a "duel" against individual state officials to maintain a clear moral distinction—rather than indiscriminate.
 Its official functions were threefold: to defend revolutionaries ("self-defense"), to agitate the masses and "awaken the most indifferent", and to disorganize the state.

-As a result of their conspiratorial work and secluded lifestyle, members of the Combat Organization (boeviki) developed their own values and a strong elitist esprit de corps, where solidarity among themselves ranked higher than loyalty to the party.
+As a result of their conspiratorial work and secluded lifestyle, members of the Combat Organization developed their own values and a strong elitist esprit de corps, where solidarity among themselves ranked higher than loyalty to the party.
 They gradually became a sect whose members saw themselves as the "true bearers of Russia's revolutionary cross".
 Under Gershuni's influence, the justification for terror shifted from sober political calculation toward an emphasis on moral and ethical considerations.
 Terrorist activity became a "matter of honor", a duty to one's own "dignity", and an act of "revenge".
 A distinct irrationalism and quasi-religious ideals entered the rationale, with terrorism framed as a "holy act" and an "act of redemption", and the terrorist's "act of killing" required to be an "act of self-sacrifice".
-The PSR Central Committee, contrary to its own theoretical principles which described terrorism as only a supporting tool for mass struggle, came to treat central terror as the most important aspect of the party's work.
-This was evident in party funding, where the Combat Organization was denied nothing; if funds were short, other activities were cut, but "never on combat affairs".
-The combatants, in turn, quickly "adopted the arrogant view that it was they who accomplished the truly revolutionary deeds".